 being fed to the public by the golden hand of Armand Laker.

 I didn't look like a Gennie right now.
 Sure I looked big and buff and sexy but it was Norm big and buff and sexy.

-I'd been on for the decade of September to May, (junk, crap, and stay alive) it'd take
+the diet I'd been on for the decade of September to May, (junk, crap, and stay

 Elegant Suit escorted me to my flat cum pig sty, wouldn't let me out of his eye ball.

 I packed a few things...primarily the key, wondering who they'd picked to play a Gennie, but mostly thinking about how much I'd get paid.